David Michael (politician)

-Michael is aligned with the right faction of WA Labor (Progressive Labor).
+Michael is aligned with the Right faction of WA Labor (Progressive Labor).

+As part of the Cook ministry following the appointment of Roger Cook as Premier of Western Australia, Michael was appointed to Cabinet and became Minister for Ports, Local Government, Road Safety, and the Minister assisting the Minister for Transport.

+Michael was re-elected in the 2025 Western Australian state election.

 Personal life

 Growing up in Tuart Hill, Michael went to Tuart Hill Primary School and Servite College for his education.
 He is a life member of the Tuart Hill Cricket Club, a board member of Tuart Hill Primary School, and a patron of the Osborne Park Bowling Club.
 Michael enjoys playing cricket, and he supports the Perth Wildcats, Fremantle Dockers and Claremont Tigers.